-Minneapolis/St. Paul is more often than not a stop for national acts, and we have a thricing local music scene.
-Here's where to see everyone from big name acts to the latest national sensation, plus local legends and newcomers on the Twin Cities music scene.
+Minneapolis/St. Paul is more often than not a stop for national acts, and we have a thriving local music scene.
+Here's where to see everyone from big-name acts to the latest national sensation, plus local legends and newcomers on the Twin Cities music scene.

 First Avenue and the Seventh Street Entry

 Many artists on their national or world tours stop at First Avenue when they come to the Twin Cities.
 It's the most famous rock music venue in town.
 The main room of First Avenue has shown the most popular local underground artists and the most famous touring names.
 The Seventh Street Entry is a smaller, very intimate venue for lesser-known artists, but the band playing the Entry on any given day is often more famous than any other gig in town that night.